torstenberg/indicators/article/IndicatorsAndAssessment.md

 # What is ecosystem health?
-Ecosystem health is a human in invention ...
+Ecosystem health is a human in invention.
+First of all, it involves defining what is meant by good or bad health.
+So, threshold between a healthy and unhealthy ecosystem are mostly human definitions and only rarely scientifically significant breakpoints in the behaviour or structure of an ecosystem.

 # Notes, to be incorporated into the text: